MalikG15/psbt_analyzer/readme.md

 Here's several things I learned:
 - The fiat system is so seamless with debit/credit card payment rails easily managing inputs and outputs with no change, but of course this comes at the cost of a third party being involved when money is meant for only two (trustless) parties
 - How fees are taken by miners based on the difference of inputs and outputs which explains why someone might overpay on fees.
 (I've heard this happen a couple times and always wondered how a mistake like that could happen)
-- Understanding what the current fees are is quite important and this project sheds a new light on the mempool policy debate that occurred in the btc community a month or two ago
+- Receiving an accurate estimate on what the current fees are is extremely important, and this project sheds a new light on the mempool policy debate that occurred in the btc community a month or two ago
 - Python has a ton of useful libraries to make it to create a great and interactive CLI interface

 # Potential improvements